Information Theory and Communication Systems Group

-The Department lead by Prof. Eduard Jorswieck studies novel methods and tools from applied information theory, which are applied to analyse, optimize and design modern communications systems.
+The group headed by Prof. Eduard Jorswieck studies novel methods and tools from applied information theory, which are applied to analyse, optimize and design modern communications systems.

 State-of-the-art and cutting-edge mathematical methods and tools are applied to systematically model, analyse and design modern communication systems, including cellular beyond 5G and 6G, wireless local and body area networks, molecular communications, and information-theoretic secure communications.